the Messthetics photo by Antonia Tricarico

 AR: I read an interview with Joe recently where he said that during his time in Italy, he was woodshedding Eastern rhythms in seven and thirteen.
 Could you tell me a little bit about the Messthetics’ rehearsal routine?
 What about your own personal practice routine?

 AP: When we first got together Joe had some songs in seven and it was exciting to explore odd time signatures with him and Brendan.
 I did a duo concert with Joe playing his music here at a place called Slash Run and he has a tabla box, and he’ll write basslines to the tabla box in different time signatures.
-When we rehearse, sometimes we’ll play along to the tabla box - we’ll run that through the PA and play a groove in thirteen, or something.
+When we rehearse we’ll play along to the tabla box.
+We’ll run that through the PA and play a groove in thirteen, or something.

 When I knew that was a serious option, it challenged me to write some things in odd time signatures, which I haven’t done a whole lot.
 “Serpent Tongue” was one of the early songs.
 That’s in five, and there’s one bar of six during the solo, then during the melody it changes a little bit when the chords change.